Mean-field dynamics of attractive resource interaction: From uniform to aggregated states: Dependence of the equilibrium on the set of constants.

 \end{theorem}

 \begin{proof} The proof is a direct generalization of the proof of Theorem~\ref{twobif} and is based on the iterative application of the self-consistent conditions from Theorem~\ref{thpop3}.
-Each of the described cases corresponds to a stable attractor in the respective region of the $k$-dimensional parameter space $(c_1, \dots, c_k)$.
+Each of the described cases corresponds to an attractor in the respective region of the $k$-dimensional parameter space $(c_1, \ldots, c_k)$.

-The boundaries between these regions are hypersurfaces on which transcritical bifurcations occur, analogous to the curves $\Gamma_1, \Gamma_2$ depicted in Fig.~\ref{fig:theorem7_bifurcation} for the $k=2$ case.
-The intersection of these hypersurfaces forms a bifurcation structure of higher codimensions, which partitions the parameter phase space into regions with different numbers of active components $p_i^\infty > 0$ at equilibrium. \end{proof}
+The boundaries between these regions are hypersurfaces on which transcritical bifurcations occur, analogous to the curves $\Gamma_1, \Gamma_2$ depicted in Fig. \ref{fig:theorem7_bifurcation}.
+The intersection of these hypersurfaces forms a multi-parameter bifurcation structure, which partitions the parameter phase space into regions with different numbers of active components $p_i^\infty > 0$ at equilibrium. \end{proof}

-It is fundamental to note that a bifurcation of "dimension $n$" (i.e., a transition where all $n$ components vanish, $n \to 0$) is impossible within this dynamical system.
-The reason lies in the model's core construction: the state vector ${\bf p}^t$ is a stochastic vector, which must satisfy the normalization constraint $\sum_{i=1}^{n} p_i^t = 1$ for all $t \ge 0$.
-A limiting state ${\bf p}^\infty = (0, 0, \dots, 0)$ would imply $\sum p_i^\infty = 0$, which violates this conserved quantity.
-Such a zero-vector is not an element of the system's phase space (the standard $(n-1)$-dimensional simplex).
-The most extreme collapse the system can undergo is a {codimension $n-1$ bifurcation}, where $n-1$ components vanish simultaneously.
-This corresponds to the system's attractor "collapsing" to one of the vertices of the simplex, ${\bf p}^\infty = {\bf e}_k = (0, \dots, 1, \dots, 0)$.
-This state, representing total resource aggregation into a single component, is the maximal possible aggregation and still perfectly satisfies the normalization constraint $\sum p_i^\infty = 1$.
+It is fundamental to note that a bifurcation leading to the simultaneous vanishing of all $n$ coordinates (i.e., $p_i^\infty = 0$ for all $i$) is impossible within this dynamical system.
+The reason lies in the model's core mathematical construction: the state vector ${\bf p}^t$ is a stochastic vector, which must satisfy the normalization constraint $\sum_{i=1}^{n} p_i^t = 1$ for all $t \ge 0$.
+The vector of equilibrium ${\bf p}^\infty = (0, 0, \ldots, 0)$ would imply $\sum_{i=1}^{n} p_i^\infty = 0$, which violates this conserved quantity and does not belong to the state space (the standard $(n-1)$--dimensional simplex).

+The most extreme topological change the system can undergo is a transition where $n-1$ coordinates vanish simultaneously.
+This corresponds to the system's attractor locating at one of the vertices of the simplex, ${\bf p}^\infty = {\bf e}_k = (0, \ldots, 1, \ldots, 0)$.
+In applied terms, this state represents the total aggregation of the resource into a single component, which is the maximal possible aggregation that still perfectly satisfies the normalization constraint.